joechiu/95-Percent-Automation/README.md

 - forked application github: https://github.com/joechiu/95-Percent-Automation
 - Jenkins demo site: http://xxx.xxx.xxx.xxx:8080/ (replace the xxx with your IP address)
 - application URL: http://xxx.xxx.xxx.xxx:3000/(replace the xxx with your IP address)

+## Contributors

+You are free to update these tools to make this project more useful and helpful.

+## License

+A short snippet describing the license (MIT, Apache, etc.)